-All of the following FAQs are taken from past issues of the weekly online newsletter, The Chronicler, and are answered by former Admissions Director (now VP Enrollment) Tom McFadden
+All of the following FAQs are taken from past issues of a weekly online newsletter, The Chronicler, and are answered by former Admissions Director (now VP Enrollment) Tom McFadden.

 How’s the food at Christendom?